tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

 Compile the pipeline
 ^^^^^^^^^^^^^^^^^^^^

-Finally, we compile the pipeline using following codes:
+Finally, we compile the pipeline using following codes in the notebook:

 .. code-block:: python

     if __name__ == "__main__":
+        # Compile the pipeline
+        import kfp.compiler as compiler
+        import logging
         logging.basicConfig(level=logging.INFO)
         pipeline_func = spark_job_pipeline
         pipeline_filename = pipeline_func.__name__ + ".yaml"